 In respect of the COPE principles, LUMEN exposes the following statements of ethical practice in publishing; a manuscript publication is made only after the ethical review is completed by one or two different reviewers, who evaluated the work scientifically and must consider at least the following aspects:

-The Research Ethics Committee (REC) and Editorial Ethics Committee of LUMEN Association have written this editorial ethics’ regulation.
+The Research Ethics Committee (REC) and Editorial Ethics Committee of LUMEN Association has written this editorial ethics’ regulation.
 It is required, where applicable, that an affidavit of the author of informed consent in all research that was conducted with human subjects.
-Also, the opinion of the REC is needed – where applicable.
+Also the opinion of the REC is needed – where applicable.

 Plagiarism is the exposing of another person’s thoughts or words as though they were your own, without permission, credit, or acknowledgment, or because of failing to cite the sources properly.
 Plagiarism can take diverse forms, from literally “copying” to paraphrasing the work of another.
 In order to judge properly whether an author has plagiarized, we emphasize the following possible situations:

 - An author can literally copy another author’s work by copying word for word, in whole or in part, without permission, acknowledgement or citing the original source.
 This practice can be identified by comparing the original source and the manuscript/work which is suspected of plagiarism.